rubyapi/rubyapi/README.md

 # Ruby API: Easily search and find Ruby documentation

-Ruby API is a Ruby on Rails that makes searching and browsing Ruby's documentation fast and smooth for users.
+Ruby API is a Ruby on Rails app that makes browsing and searching Ruby's documentation fast and smooth for users.

 ## Why?

-Trying to find documentation about that one method or class that you're looking for can be pretty tedious.
-The current goto places for Ruby documentation, [ruby-doc.org](https://ruby-doc.org) & [docs.ruby-lang.org](http://docs.ruby-lang.org) are not built with SEO or the many different types of devices used in mind, and result in a poor experience for many users.
+Trying to find documentation about that one method or class you're looking for can be pretty tedious.
+The current goto places for Ruby documentation, [ruby-doc.org](https://ruby-doc.org) & [docs.ruby-lang.org](http://docs.ruby-lang.org) offer only basic searching and are not designed for mobile devices, which result in a poor experience for users.
 Other applications that index Ruby's documentation such as Dash, while a much better experience, is a paid application (for the full experience) and is only available on MacOS & iOS.

-Our mission aims to improve the Ruby ecosystem by providing an application that is:
+Ruby API aims to improve the Ruby ecosystem by providing an application that is:

   * Available to any device with a web browser
-  * Provides documentation for all supported versions of Ruby
-  * Designed for many different device types
+  * A UI designed for mobile devices in mind
   * Optimised for searching common Ruby classes/methods
   * Optimised for Google/Search engines to understand how to index Ruby's documentation.
   * Free.
 No ads.
 No paywall. ever.